 For transfer students interested in receiving a teaching license for Grades 1 through 6 from the Massachusetts Department of Education.
-Requirements may change due to teacher education guidelines and newly implemented articulation agreements witht eh State Colleges and University.
+Requirements may change due to teacher education guidelines and newly implemented articulation agreements with the State Colleges and University.

-GENERAL EDUCATION REQUIREMENTS ENG 101 Language and Literature I (A) 1 ENG 102 Language and Literature II (A) 1 PSY 110 Introduction to Psychology (B) SOC 110 Introduction to Sociology (B) Laboratory Science (D) Laboratory Science (D) 4 3 3
+Term/Grade Course Number Course Name Course Credits

+rumber GENERAL EDUCATION REQUIREMENTS Cicuits 35

-ENG 101 Language and Literature I (A) 1 ENG 102 Language and Literature II (A) 1 PSY 110 Introduction to Psychology (B) SOC 110 Introduction to Sociology (B) Laboratory Science (D) Laboratory Science (D) 3 3 4 4 3 - 4 3 3
+ENG 101 Language and Literature I $(A)^1$ 3 03

+ENG 102 Language and Literature II (A) 1 3

-ENG 102 Language and Literature II (A) 1 PSY 110 Introduction to Psychology (B) SOC 110 Introduction to Sociology (B) Laboratory Science (D) Laboratory Science (D) 3 3 4 - 4 3 - 3
+PSY 110 Introduction to Psychology (B) 3

-PSY 110 Introduction to Psychology (B) SOC 110 Introduction to Sociology (B) Laboratory Science (D) Laboratory Science (D) Laboratory Science (D) Laboratory Science (D) 3 - 4 - 4 - 3 - 3
+SOC 110 Introduction to Sociology (B) 3

-SOC 110 Introduction to Sociology (B) Laboratory Science (D) Laboratory Science (D) 4 4 3 3
+Laboratory Science (D) 4

-Laboratory Science (D) Laboratory Science (D) 4 3 3
+Laboratory Science (D)

-Laboratory Science (D) 4 3 3
+Carial Cairman (D) 3

-3 3

-Social Science (B) 3

 Humanities (C)

+II was it is a (C)

 Humanities (C) 3

-Humanities (C) 3

-Math (D) 3
+Math (D)

-PROGRAM ELECTIVES
+PROGRAM ELECTIVES 26

-(Only 6 credits or two non-Arts & Science courses may be taken as general electives in this program
+(Only 6 crea lits or two noi n-Arts & Science courses may be taken as general electives in this progr am) -0

 ANT 101 Cultural Anthropology 3

 ANT 110 Introduction to General Anthropology 3

 ANT 120 Survey of North American Indians 3

 ANT 202 Religion, Ritual and Myth 3

-ART Elective (110, 123, or 131)
+ART Elective (110, 123, or 131) 3

 EDU 100 Professional Standards in Education 3

 EDU 104 Child Development and Behavior 1 3

-$\begin{array}{c} EDU 208 \\ EDU 208 \\ EDU 208 \\ \end{array}$ 3
+EDU 208 Children with Disabilities in the Educational Setting 2 3

 EDU 268 Computer Technology in Education (PreK-6) 3 3

-English Elective (200 Level)
+English Elective (200 Level) 3

-GEO 110 Introduction to Geography POL 110 American National Government 3
+GEO 110 Introduction to Geography 3

+POL 110 American National Government 3

-3
+POL 120 State and Local Government 3

-IIIS 101 Uistam of Wastern Civilization I 3
+HIS 101 History of Western Civilization I 3

-HIS 101 History of Western Civilization I HIS 102 History of Western Civilization II 3 3
+HIS 102 History of Western Civilization II 3

-HIS 102 History of Western Civilization II HIS 111 History of the United States I
+HIS 111 History of the United States I 3

-IIIS 112 Uistone of the United States II 3
+HIS 112 History of the United States II 3

-3 3

-COM 150 Public Speaking Students are advised to take two semesters of the language chosen.
-3
+COM 150 Public Speaking 3

+Students a re advised to take two semesters of the language chosen.
-Language Elective (200 Level) 3

 Language Elective (200 Level)

+Language Elective (200 Level)

 MTH Elective (D) (100 Level)

-MUS Elective (100 or 110) 3
+MUS Elective (100 or 110)

-Total Credits - 60
+NOTEC.
+Total Credit ts 6 0-61

-Only six non-Arts and Science credits may be taken towards an A.A. degree.
+^{} Only six non-Arts and Science credits may be taken towards an A.A. degree.